Puppy Temperament Testing; Does it Really Benefit You?

 Open an umbrella and place it on the ground.
 See what the puppy does.

 When I was training Service Dogs for people with disabilities; I took adult dogs from shelters because the temperament that I saw and tested was the same.
 Puppies go through a kind of puberty just like kids and their personalities and temperaments can do some changing, especially if you are unsure of their background and breed.

 And, it is also important to note that some breeders do a great job of socializing their puppies to crazy environmental stressors and things.

 I know many breeders who set up obstacle courses full of tarps, ball pits, shake cans, unsure footing and just about anything you can imagine.
-THESE are the breeders that I seek out if I am looking for a pure bred puppy.
-I like a puppy that already has a leg up in life.
+THESE are the breeders that I seek out if I am looking for a purebred puppy.
+I like a pup that already has a leg up in life.